 .

-using the above names can control the serialization of AssetRegistry, reducing package size and memory consumption (since AssetRegistry is loaded into memory when the engine starts).
+section using the above names can control the serialization of AssetRegistry, which reduces the package size and memory consumption at packaging (the AssetRegistry is loaded into memory when the engine starts).

 1 | [AssetRegistry] |

-You can also specify it for a specific platform by modifying the platform-related INI files:
+You can also specify settings for individual platforms by modifying the platform-specific ini files:

 1 | Config/Windows/WindowsEngine.ini |

-By default, the engine loads shaders for all quality levels into memory.
-In situations where quality switching is unnecessary, unused quality levels can be left unpopulated, reducing shader memory consumption.
+By default, the engine loads all quality level shaders into memory.
+If there is no need to implement quality switching, unnecessary quality levels can be avoided to reduce shader memory usage.

 In Project Settings